Waterfowl Hunter Task Forces

 - To date all TF recommend season dates have been accepted by the DEC SST.

 - Almost all TF members have indicated they have gained much from the opportunity to serve.
 Most have also felt they have learned from the face to face discussions with other TF members and they are now aware of and understand the desires of hunters from other areas of the zone.

 - TF members have developed "ownership" in the seasons they have developed and the process they have participated in.

 - Some TF members have been unhappy with the process, because they felt their particular desires for season dates were not well accepted by most other TF members.
 Some have also come away without a clear understanding of the rationale for recommended season dates, making it hard for them to explain to their fellow hunters back home why season dates were set the way they were.
 In a few cases, TF members have decided to not return the following year.

 - More than 100 individuals have participated in the TF process since its inception in 1997.
 Some people served only one year, and a few have served every year, but on average, members have served about 4 years or less.

 - NYS duck hunters were recently (2005) surveyed and the survey design included a representative sample from each of the four major waterfowl hunt zones.
 Among other things, they were asked about the TF process.

 - When asked if they had ever heard of or contributed to the process, only 35% were aware that BOW had used TFs to recommend season dates, and about 34% of those had personally provided input to a TF.
 While these percentages seem low, they suggest that several thousand hunters statewide had participated in the process.

 - Given a brief description of the TF process, they were asked if they approved of it as a way to set duck season dates.
-More than 80% of respondents said they supported the use of a TF process.
+More than 80% of respondents said they supported the use of a TF process in concept.